-The Company is regulated by the Bank of England as a Recognised Clearing House under the Financial Services and Markets Act 2000, and under the on-shored UK version of EMIR.
+The Company is regulated by the BoE as a Recognised Clearing House under the Financial Services and Markets Act 2000, and under the on-shored UK version of EMIR.

-The BoE's capital rules require that the Company must maintain liquid assets and net shareholders' funds in excess of its regulatory capital requirement, Liquid assets are represented by the Company's own cash and cash equivalents together with financial assets measured at amortised cost.
+The BoE's capital rules require that the Company must maintain liquid assets and net shareholders' funds in excess of its regulatory capital requirement.
+Liquid assets are represented by the Company's own cash and cash equivalents together with financial assets measured at amortised cost.
 Net shareholders' funds comprises total equity less intangible and fixed assets, trade and other receivables and any amounts due from group undertakings.

-The Company's regulatory capital requirement amounts to \$142,000,000 (2021: \$123,660,000).
-This includes a contribution to the default fund of \$25,100,000 (2021: \$22,900,000).
-This contribution to the default fund is allocated on a pro-rata basis as follows as at 31 December 2022: LME base and ferrous metals \$25,100,000 (2021: \$22,754,000) and LMEprecious \$nil (2021: \$146,000).
+The Company's regulatory capital requirement amounts to \$152,400,000 as at 31 December 2023 (2022: \$142,000,000).
+This includes a contribution to the default fund of \$27,500,000 (2022: \$25,100,000).
 In addition, the Company's capital resources must be in the form of share capital, retained earnings and reserves, reduced by intangible assets and retained losses.